 - If you have your nipple pierced at the time of top surgery, you will be asked to remove the jewelry (and all other facial and body jewelry) before surgery.
 Nipple piercings sometimes leave two very small circle scars, and in order to help maintain symmetry, let us know that you have had your nipples pierced so we can align those scars the best we can.

-- If you had your nipple pierced significantly before top surgery and have not been wearing jewelry in those piercings in quite some time, you should be absolutely fine to go ahead with surgery.
+- If you had your nipple pierced significantly before top surgery and have not been wearing jewelry in those piercings in quite some time, this will not impact your surgery.
 There may be some small scars where nipple jewelry once was, so we ask that you let us know about your piercing past so we can align any scars properly during surgery.

 Nipple Piercings After Top Surgery

-For folks who have had FTM/N chest surgery and want to pierce their new nipples after surgery, here are our asks:
+For folks who have had chest reconstruction top surgery and want to pierce their new nipples after surgery, here are our asks:

-- Patients with nipple grafts should wait between 6 and 12 months after surgery before they pursue a nipple piercing, or until your surgeon gives you the green light.
+- Patients with nipple grafts should wait between 6 and 12 months after surgery before they pursue a nipple piercing, or until your surgeon gives you approval.

-- Patients without nipple grafts may pierce their nipples around 3 months after surgery because the healing and recovery time without grafts is much quicker.
+- Patients without nipple grafts may pierce their nipples around 3 months after surgery.
+The healing and recovery time without grafts is much quicker.

-- Getting your nipples pierced after top surgery can be empowering for many trans and genderqueer people.
-We ask that you wait 6 to 12 months if you had nipple grafts, and at least 3 months if you did not have nipple grafts.
+- We ask that you wait 6 to 12 months if you had nipple grafts, and at least 3 months if you did not have nipple grafts.
 If you are unsure about your specific healing timeline, reach out to your surgeon.